Last Updated on April 18, 2022 by Grow with Bovees

 This lift also has a handle for convenient maneuvering into place.
 The locking mechanisms are strong and keep the lift in place while you work underneath it.
 The one downside is the smaller wheels, which can make it harder to initially pilot into place under your mower.

 - Hydraulic system for easy lifting.

-- Small wheels can make it difficult to maneuver.
+- Extra Small wheels can make it difficult to maneuver.

-The wheel baskets for this model are adjustable and can slide to accommodate different machines.
-If you’re looking to service multiple mowers with varying wheel widths, then this could be the right lift for you.
+The wheel baskets for this model are adjustable and can slide to accommodate a range of machines.
+If you’re looking to service a variety of machines with varying wheel widths, then this could be the right lift for you.

-Folding flat, however, isn’t it’s strong suit.
+Folding flat, however, isn’t its strong point.
 While it does collapse, the bottle jack tends to stick out of the assembly when collapsed, which can prevent you from storing it conveniently.